 For those that obligatorily only take する, they all represent a state/situation.
 More examples of these nouns include 刺殺 (stabbing to death), 集中 (concentration), 信用 (trust), 逆転 (reversal).

 When する cannot be used at all, the noun lacks a strong verbal aspect.
-How do you know this?
-There must be certain conditions to look at.
-Ignoring set phrases that may break the rules, there are a set of tests to determine whether a noun has a high 動詞性 (verb nature) and can then take する.
+Ignoring set phrases that may break the rules, there are a set of tests to determine whether a noun has a high enough 動詞性 (verbal nature) to take する.

 Test 1: Aspect Modifier Test